 Some words have opposite meanings of other words.
 These are called antonyms.

-Examples of synonyms in English are easy to find.
-Use online resources, a printed thesaurus, or your own reader’s log.
+Examples of synonyms in English are easy to find in online resources, a printed thesaurus, or your own reader’s log.
+Almost every word has a synonym or near synonym.

-With so many words out there, you will have little trouble finding synonyms.
 These are examples for some of the most common words in the English language and the synonym list:

 Word | Synonyms |